Management team

 Ms. Byrne holds an MBA from Dalhousie University, a Bachelor of Science degree from Wilfrid Laurier University, and has her CPA, CA designation.

 Ms. Walker is an executive leader with over 22 years of legal and business experience in the private and public sector.
-She is Chief Legal Officer to CDIC, provides support and advice to CDIC’s Board, oversees Global Affairs, and is responsible for CDIC’s policy department, which proactively develops and proposes policy positions to advance CDIC’s mandate of protecting Canadian depositors and promoting financial stability.
+She is Vice-President, Corporate Affairs and General Counsel to CDIC, provides support and advice to CDIC’s Board, oversees Global Affairs, and is responsible for CDIC’s policy department, which proactively develops and proposes policy positions to advance CDIC’s mandate of protecting Canadian depositors and promoting financial stability.

 Ms. Walker has held several senior positions at CDIC, including Managing Director of Strategy, Risk and Global Affairs, where she had responsibility and oversight for transforming CDIC’s enterprise risk management framework and creating a Centre of Excellence for Crisis Simulations.
 She also led CDIC’s work on the legal and operational elements of the bail-in regime and was instrumental in developing resolution guidance for Canada’s domestic systemically important banks (D-SIBs).